-Many states don’t have a specific public intoxication law.
-Instead, these states may have “disorderly conduct” or “disturbing the peace” laws, of which public drunkenness falls under.
+There aren’t any specific public intoxication law under Louisiana’s liquor laws.
+Instead, Louisiana laws for “disorderly conduct” or “disturbing the peace” are where public drunkenness falls.
 This is the case in Louisiana.
-Our local laws state that committing drunk and disorderly conduct in a public place is a form of disturbing the peace, and therefore can result in criminal charges and penalties.
+Our local laws state that committing drunk and disorderly conduct in a public place is a form of disturbing the peace and, therefore, can result in criminal charges and penalties.
 Below, our Baton Rouge criminal defense lawyers break down everything you need to know about the crime of public intoxication so that you can stay on the right side of the law the next time you go out and party.

-If you’re facing any kind of alcohol-related criminal charges in the state of Louisiana, it’s important to hire an experienced criminal defense lawyer.
+If you’re facing any kind of alcohol-related criminal charges or violation of Louisiana liquor laws, it’s important to hire an experienced criminal defense lawyer.
 Public drunkenness and DUI convictions can easily affect your ability to get a job, rent an apartment, and even apply for a loan.
 Allow a Baton Rouge DUI attorney to defend your legal rights and help you obtain the best possible case outcome.
 Call 225-343-1111 to schedule a free consultation at the Law Offices of Ossie Brown Today.

 What is Public Intoxication in Louisiana?